How to check your artwork for print

 Raised and Flat Spot UV

-Your spot UV design needs to be spot colour pink, ideally labeled as “Clear”, on a different file to your print.
+Your spot UV design needs to be spot colour pink, ideally labelled as “Clear”, on a different file to your print.
 Having duplicate designs on your print and UV file is absolutely OK as the spot UV is clear and shows any print underneath.

 Metallic Gold and Silver Inks